Do you have a running theory about what happened to Ronald Tammen?

 You should have started writing this book about 25 years ago, when many of the major players were still alive.

 I’ll give you a pass on this one since you didn’t phrase it as a question, but yeah, this nags at me every so often.
-It would have been amazing to interview Richard Tammen, Ken McDiffett, Carl Knox, H.H.
+It would have been amazing to interview Richard Tammen, Carl Knox, H.H.
 Stephenson, and countless others.
 But, 25 years ago, I don’t think I would have been ready to conduct my search in the way I’m capable of going about it now.
 I lacked the maturity and the stamina.
 (I still lack the maturity, but the stamina I have in spades.)
 Plus, there wasn’t an internet back then and phone calls are so much cheaper these days.
 It’s all good, in my view.

-How often do you plan to post updates?
+How often do you post updates?

 In conducting my research, I’ve located people who offer new insights into the Ronald Tammen story.
 They may have been friends, neighbors, or classmates of Ronald Tammen.
 They might have even met with investigators about the case way back when.
 But they’d never spoken with a reporter before on this topic, so they’ve never been publicly named.
 Finding these people has taken a lot of time and effort.
 What I’m not prepared to do just yet is to provide their names so that someone else with an interest in writing about the Tammen story–another blogger, author, or reporter perhaps–can simply look up a source on my website and give that person a call.
 Unless someone requests anonymity, these sources will be named in my book.
 However, on this website, here’s my rule of thumb: